-The cay has little to no vegetation and resembled a sandbar with surrounding reef.
+The cay has little to no vegetation and resembles a sandbar with surrounding reef.
 There is no overnight camping at Michaelmas Cay, since the site is an important nesting place for birds.
-Furthermore, you can only walk on the sand cay inside the roped area, and only between 9:30 AM and 3:30 PM.
+Furthermore, you can only walk on the sand cay inside the roped area, and only between 9:30 am and 3:30 pm.

 Bird Nesting Site at Michaelmas Cay